 - Time-tested, older medications preferred due to more experience with their use during pregnancy

 - First-trimester medication use limited as much as possible when baby is developing the most

 Use of medication should not replace avoidance of allergens or irritants that trigger your asthma and allergies.
 Trigger avoidance can potentially reduce your need for medication.
-(Link to Environmental control page)
+(Read more about environmental control)

 Can I receive allergy shots?

 If you are receiving allergy shots (immunotherapy) for the treatment of your asthma and/or allergies, it can be carefully continued during pregnancy.
 It is not recommended that immunotherapy be initiated during a pregnancy.

 Influenza (flu) vaccine is recommended for all pregnant women and especially important for those with asthma.
 There is no evidence of risk to you or your baby.